cpsc410/docs/README.md

   - Rendering transit-map SVG in frontend with labels and zooming
   - Reimplemented render to feed graph into graphviz
   - Created frontend script to read graphviz JSON output and render to interactive SVG in browser
+  - Wrote script to intergrate project components together into a single command

 ## Usage
 To run the project see [here](https://github.com/cpsc410/runner/blob/master/README.md) and follow the instructions